 Free online source that's a nice supplement to Consumer Reports.
 "Product-review editors pick the best electronics, appliances and services by comparing professional product reviews (like the ones you’d find at Consumer Reports or CNET) with consumer reviews (like those at Amazon.com and Epinions) to separate the top-rated from the duds."

 Portal to reliable information on drugs and supplements of all kinds.
 Search by drug or supplement name, or search by category.
 Connects to Medlineplus, Daily Med, Pillbox, and other quality sources.

 Not just for dummies!
-Search a collection of high-quality reference sources from EBSCO Publishing, primarily the popular and respected "Dummies" series.
+Search a collection of high-quality reference sources in the EBSCO Research Databases, primarily the popular and respected "Dummies" series.

 - Financial Education in Vermont

 A collection of useful links from the Office of the State Treasurer of Vermont.
 “Being ‘financially literate’ means you have the knowledge, skills and habits to successfully manage your money…The pages in our financial literacy section organize resources for you so that you can quickly get to information you can use. "